M66B/FairEmail/docs/FAQ-ar-rYE.md

 If needed, you can update a password in the account settings: navigation menu (left side menu), tap *Settings*, tap *Manual setup*, tap *Accounts* and tap on the account.
 Changing the account password will in most cases automatically change the password of related identities too.
 If the account was authorized with OAuth via the quick setup wizard instead of with a password, you can run the quick setup wizard again and tick *Authorize existing account again* to authenticate the account again.
 Note that this requires a recent version of the app.

-The error *...
-Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
+Authentication failed ...
+Too many bad auth attempts ...</em> likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to set up a Yahoo account.

 The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

-The error *...
-Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
+Authentication failed ...
+Couldn't connect to host ...</em> means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-The error *...
-Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.
+Authentication failed ...
+Connection refused ...</em> means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

-The error *...
-Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.
+Authentication failed ...
+Network unreachable ...</em> means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

-The error *...
-Host is unresolved ...*, *...
+Authentication failed ...
+Host is unresolved ...</em>, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-The error *...
-Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
+Authentication failed ...
+Software caused connection abort ...</em> means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-The errors *...
-BYE Logging out ...*, *...
+Authentication failed ...
+BYE Logging out ...</em>, *...
 Connection reset ...* mean that the email server or something between the email server and the app, for example a router or a firewall (app), actively terminated an existing connection.

-The error *...
-Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.
+Authentication failed ...
+Connection closed by peer ...</em> might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-The errors *...
-Read error ...*, *...
+Authentication failed ...
+Read error ...</em>, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 <a name="connectiondropped"></a>
-The error *...
-Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
+Authentication failed ...
+Connection dropped by server? ...</em> means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
 In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
 If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

-The error *...
-Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.
+Authentication failed ...
+Unexpected end of zlib input stream ...</em> means that not all data was received, possibly due to a bad or interrupted connection.

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

-The error *...
-Login Rate Limit Hit ...* means that there were too many login attempts with an incorrect password.
+Authentication failed ...
+Login Rate Limit Hit ...</em> means that there were too many login attempts with an incorrect password.
 Please double check your password or authenticate the account again with the quick setup wizard (OAuth only).

+Authentication failed ...
+NO mailbox selected READ-ONLY ...</em> indicates [this Zimbra problem](https://sebastian.marsching.com/wiki/Network/Zimbra#Mailbox_Selected_READ-ONLY_Error_in_Thunderbird).

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*